A note on the local weak limit of a sequence of expander graphs: Acknowledgement

 \section{Acknowledgement}

+This work was completed when the author was a graduate student at UC Berkeley and was supported by the Lo\`{e}ve Fellowship, which he gratefully acknowledges.
 The author thanks Nike Sun for suggesting this problem and for some helpful discussions.
 He also thanks Tom Hutchcroft for very helpful feedback on an earlier version of the paper.
+The author thanks the anonymous referee whose careful reading and detailed comments helped improve the paper.